sonesky1/quote-server/README.md

-# drop-in-the-bucket
+# quote-server

 Application Author:
 Susan Onesky

-First Date of Publication: 5/2/25
+First Date of Publication: 5/2/25 .
+This is based partially off a previous project for the initial set up as it is similar to what is being done in Full Stack Rust.
+It will have more features and functionality added.

 Project Name:
 quote-server    : A server that uses AXUM, tokio, RUST and SeaORM that displays quotes, authenticates users for security and allows users to enter quotes.